Mathics3/mathics-core/FUTURE.rst

 Operator Precedence Tables
 --------------------------

-This pulls out of Mathics Core any knowledge of Operator Precedence and instead uses tables found in mathics-scanner.
+This pulls out of Mathics3 Core any knowledge of Operator Precedence and instead uses tables found in mathics-scanner.
 This would be based on Robert Jacobson's work.

 Miscellaneous Small Things